Cheeetah97/CE888_Assignment_Repo/README.md

 * The Dataset can be downloaded from : https://datadryad.org/stash/dataset/doi:10.5061/dryad.5hqbzkh6f
 * Once downloaded, extract all the folders and sub folders
-* After extraction, the direction structure should look like this
+* After extraction, the directory structure should look like this
   ```bash
   ├───Data
   │   ├───15